The Curse of the Wraydons

 The Curse of the Wraydons (U.S. title: Strangler's Morgue) is a 1946 British thriller film directed by Victor M. Gover and starring Tod Slaughter, Bruce Seton and Henry Caine.
 It was written by Owen George based on the 1928 play Spring-Heeled Jack by Maurice Sandoz, which was in turn based upon the 1849 play by W. G. Willis.
 It was made at Bushey Studios.

 Plot

-During the Napoleonic Wars an Englishman, Philip Wraydon, is sent into exile in a French insane asylum to avoid being hung for the murder by strangulation of his brothers wife, whom he had made advances to and been rejected by.
+During the Napoleonic Wars an Englishman, Philip Wraydon, is sent into exile in a French insane asylum to avoid being hanged for the murder of his brothers wife, to whom he had made rejected advances.
 He agrees to become a spy for France, and returns to England to murder or frame for murder the remaining members of his family so that he can inherit the family fortune.

-It does not feature the legendary Victorian character Spring-heeled Jack - the name is used in the film simply as a nickname for Philip's nephew Jack Wraydon, who is athletic and able to leap long distances, although this barely features in the plot.
+It does not feature the legendary Victorian character Spring-heeled Jack;the name is used in the film simply as a nickname for Philip's nephew Jack Wraydon, who is athletic and able to leap long distances, although this barely features in the plot.